 Effective as of June 1, 2005, the Company retained the services of Robert Friedman, M.D., for an initial term of one year as a consultant, medical advisor to our Board of Directors, and in connection with the clinical testing of MelaFind®.
 In consideration for these services, Dr. Friedman will be paid at a rate of \$5 per day.
-This consulting agreement is automatically renewed for successive one-year terms unless either party terminates the agreement at least 30 days prior to the expiration of the agreement.
-The Company made payments to Dr. Friedman totaling \$12 and has accrued \$10 for consulting services in the first quarter of 2006.
+This consulting agreement automatically renewed effective June 1, 2006 for an additional one-year term and is automatically renewable for successive one-year terms unless either party terminates the agreement at least 30 days prior to the expiration of the agreement.
+The Company made payments to Dr. Friedman totaling \$5 and \$27, respectively, for the three and nine month period ending September 30, 2006.